botmasterai/botmasterai.github.io/docs/working-with-botmaster/bot-object.md

 #### Ignoring outgoing middleware all-together

-Typically, the senMessage methods will hit all your setup outgoing middleware (read more about middleware [here](/working-with-botmaster/middleware.md).
+Typically, the sendMessage methods will hit all your setup outgoing middleware (read more about middleware [here](/working-with-botmaster/middleware.md).
 If you want to avoid that and ignore your setup middleware in certain situations, do something like this:

 ```js
 botmaster.use({